 You will find the driver ants (Dorylus spp.) in the African rainforest patrolling the forest floor.
 Unlike certain picky army ants that only seem to prey on things like wasp larvae, African driver ants have been regarded as eating more species than any other animal on Earth.
 Years ago, driver ants were used to execute adulterers by some African tribes and a respect for these ants can prove life saving.
 They can swarm the face entering the windpipe and suffocate anyone who can’t move away.
 Although a generalist carnivore, driver ants seem to have a preference for other social insects.

-The most diverse group of mammalian carnivores, the weasel family (Mustelidae) includes several rainforest species such as the pictured tayra (Eira barbara).
+The most diverse group of mammalian carnivores, the weasel family (Mustelidae) includes several rainforest species, such the tayra (Eira barbara).
+You can see a camera trap clip of these fantastic animals on the Amazon mammals post.
 Tayra are proficient carnivores from Central America to southern Brazil and are opportunistic hunters with an apparent preference for small mammals.